ceford/cefjdemos-data-jdm-help/articles/es/multilingual-associations/multilingual-associations.md

 - **Delete All Associations**.
 Lets you delete all associations.
 After a question to confirm, all associations will be deleted.
 - **Delete Orphans**.
 Lets you delete all orphans.
 - **Options**.
-Opens the help screen [Multilingual Associations:
+Opens the help screen for Multilingual Associations: Options.
-  Options](https://docs.joomla.org/Help4.x:Multilingual_Associations:_Options/en "Help4.x:Multilingual Associations: Options/en").
 - **Ayuda**.
 Se abre esta pantalla de ayuda.

 ## Consejos Rápidos